Taiwodave/movie_app_state_management_flutter/README.md

 On first launch, the app asks the user to create a profile.

 The **Now Playing** page loads a list of current movies from the TMDB API.
-This list has a page size of 20 and scrolling to the bottom causes the next page to be loaded (pagination).
+Results are paginated and scrolling to the bottom causes the next page to be loaded.

-Each movie is shown as a poster using the image URL retrieved from the API.
-The user can tap on the 🤍 icon to add a movie as a favourite (for the selected profile), and this preference is persisted to local disk.
+Each movie shows as a poster using the image URL retrieved from the API.
+You can tap on the ❤️ icon to add a movie as a favourite (for the selected profile), and this preference is persisted to local disk.

-The **Favourites** page shows the list of favourites for the currently selected profile.
+Open the **Favourites** page to see the list of favourites for the currently selected profile.

-The **Profiles** page can be used to create additional profiles and update the currently selected profile (this is inspired by the Netflix UI).
+Use the **Profiles** page to create additional profiles and update the currently selected profile (this is inspired by the Netflix UI).

 ## Features